Pathfinder -- Navigating and Analyzing Chemical Reaction Networks with an Efficient Graph-based Approach: Theory

 \subsection{Kinetic Weights}

-The initial weights for edges from compound nodes to reaction nodes, $\ce{C/D} \rightarrow \ce{R}$ and $\ce{A/B} \rightarrow \ce{L}$, are based on the free activation energies, $\Delta G_\text{TS-LHS}$ or $\Delta G_\text{TS-RHS}$, of the reaction.
+The initial weights for edges from compound vertices to reaction vertices, $\ce{C/D} \rightarrow \ce{R}$ and $\ce{A/B} \rightarrow \ce{L}$, are based on the free activation energies, $\Delta G_\text{TS-LHS}$ or $\Delta G_\text{TS-RHS}$, of the reaction.
 The free activation energies themselves are not suitable as edge weights as they are not reflecting the exponential character considering kinetics.
 Hence, the free activation energy is turned into a rate constant.
 The rate constant $k_i$, denoting $k_\text{LHS}$ and $k_\text{RHS}$ of reaction $i$ in a simplified notation, can be obtained according to Eyring's absolute rate theory,

-where $T$ is the temperature, $k_B$ Boltzmann's constant, $h$ Planck's constant, and $R$ the ideal gas constant (accordingly, the energy difference is then to be given in energy units per mole substance).\\ Note that the edge weights from reaction nodes to product nodes (e.g., $\ce{L} \rightarrow \ce{C/D}$ and $\ce{R} \rightarrow \ce{A/B}$ in Fig.~\ref{fig:graphStructure}) are set to zero throughout this work as the reaction progress from the TS to the product is energetically downhill in an elementary step.
+where $T$ is the temperature, $k_\text{B}$ is the Boltzmann constant, $h$ is Planck's constant, and $R$ is the ideal gas constant (accordingly, the energy difference is then to be given in energy units per mole substance).\\ Note that the edge weights from reaction vertices to product vertices (e.g., $\ce{L} \rightarrow \ce{C/D}$ and $\ce{R} \rightarrow \ce{A/B}$ in Fig.~\ref{fig:graphStructure}) are set to zero throughout this work as the reaction progress from the TS to the product is energetically downhill in an elementary step.